-The Complaint brings forth claims for violations of the Securities Exchange Act of 1934 against HD Supply Holdings, Inc. (“HD Supply,” or the “Company”), and certain of its senior executives.
+The Complaint brought forth claims for violations of the Securities Exchange Act of 1934 against HD Supply Holdings, Inc. (“HD Supply,” or the “Company”), and certain of its senior executives.
 The Complaint alleges that Defendants made false and/or misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects on behalf of all persons or entities that purchased or otherwise acquired HD Supply common stock during the Class Period.

 HD Supply is one of the largest commercial distributors in North America, providing products and services to approximately 500,000 customers across a variety of industrial sectors.
 The Company’s business is concentrated in three segments, with the most important being its Facilities Management (“FM”) division.